 The Necessity Entrepreneur

-A typical necessity entrepreneur is over 50 years of age, been unemployed for over a year, and sees the possibility of finding full-time employment dwindling.
+A typical necessity entrepreneur is over 50 years of age, has been unemployed for over a year, and sees the possibility of finding full-time employment dwindling.
 Many necessity entrepreneurs see this as buying a job.

 Does any of this sound familiar?